dotnet/docs-maui/docs/user-interface/controls/webview.md

 ## Inspect a WebView on Mac Catalyst

-To use Safari developer tools to inspect the contents of a `WebView` on Mac Catalyst requires you to add the `com.apple.security.get-task-allow` key, of type `Boolean`, to the entitlements file of your app for its debug build.
+To use Safari developer tools to inspect the contents of a <xref:Microsoft.Maui.Controls.WebView> on Mac Catalyst requires you to add the `com.apple.security.get-task-allow` key, of type `Boolean`, to the entitlements file of your app for its debug build.
 For more information about entitlements, see [Entitlements](~/ios/entitlements.md).

 > [!NOTE]
 > A .NET MAUI app created using .NET 8 will automatically contain the `com.apple.security.get-task-allow` entitlement for its debug build on Mac Catalyst.